resculpt clinic, resculpt

 Difference

-What is the difference between lipoedema, cellulite, and obesity?
+What is the difference between lipoedema, cellulite, cellulite, and obesity?

 There is often confusion about the difference between Lipedema, Cellulite and Obesity.
 But what exactly is the difference?
 And how do you recognize the differences?